brutasse/django-ratelimit-backend/README.rst

 Django-ratelimit-backend
 ------------------------

 Rate-limit your login attempts at the authentication backend level.
+Login attempts are stored in the cache for 5 minutes and IPs with more than 30 failed login attempts in the last 5 minutes are blocked.

+The numbers (30 attempts, 5 minutes) can be customized.

 * Authors: Bruno Renié and `contributors`_